diegoandradecanosa/venom-training/sparse_kernels/spmm_module/README.md

 ## Installation

-If you are using a V value of 64 in your VENOM formats, run the install_v64.sh script to unnistall an existing version of this module, compile and install this version in your python environment, as follows:
+If you are using a V value of 64 in your VENOM formats, run the install_v64.sh script to uninstall an existing version of this module, compile and install this version in your python environment, as follows:

 ```
 bash ./install_v64.sh